Jungle Trekking

 4 days 3 nights – Peruvian Tambopata Jungle

-Megan, traveled in May
+Rhona, traveled in January

 Lake Sandoval's jungle trails lead through Tambopata National Reserve's rainforest and elevated canopy walkways.
 Giant otters, monkeys, and caimans roam freely.
 Expert naturalist guides accompany guests between comfortable lodge stays.